Sabique-Islam/Inscribe/content/posts/shades-of-grey.md

 Every belief I hold today might fall apart tomorrow — and that’s okay.
 That’s progress.
 The beauty of thinking is a conversation with yourself that never really ends.

-And maybe that's all we ever need — not answers, not conclusions — but the courage to keep asking, and the humility to know we might.
+And maybe that's all we ever need — not answers, not conclusions — but the courage to keep asking, and the humility to know we might be wrong.

 > Ahh, too much "maybe's" in a single blog.
 Anyway Cheers :) 🥂